 Las Vegas Transportation Guide: Monorail, Free Trams, and the Downtown Loop

 Las Vegas looks deceptively walkable, but the city wasn’t designed for simple point-to-point movement.
-Resorts are massive, distances are long, and transportation options don’t work like they do in most major cities.
+Resorts are massive, distances are long, and transportation options don’t function like a typical urban system.

-This guide explains what the Las Vegas Monorail, the free Strip trams, and the Downtown Loop shuttle actually are, how they operate, and when they make sense for first-time visitors.
+This guide explains what the Las Vegas Monorail, the free Strip trams, and the Downtown Loop actually are, how they operate, and when they make sense.

 First, Know This: There Is No Single “Vegas Transit System”